RickyFoots/Kyonin/Planet/Golarion/Cities/Avalant-Aquos/People of Aquos/Fight-Lootable/Failed Spawn.md

-Grotesque "failed *simic hybrids*" that were the byproduct of the failed union between elf and fish DNA during the [[Planet/Golarion/History/The Vast World Project]].
+Grotesque "failed *simic hybrids*" that were the byproduct of the failed union between elf and fish DNA during the [[The Vast World Project]].
 Somewhere between life and death, they often swarm together as a twisted homage to their fish ancestry.
-- Found deep in the seas surrounding the Elven empire of #TBD, but some have made their way off the coast of [[Kyonin/Planet/Golarion/Cities/Kodor/Kodor]] and rumor has it a swarm has made their home in [[Planet/Golarion/Cities/Avalant-Aquos/Aquos]].
+- Found deep in the seas surrounding the Elven empire of #TBD, but some have made their way off the coast of [[Kodor]] and rumor has it a swarm has made their home in [[Aquos]].

 ## Stats
 ---